Who Gets a Ring When a Team Wins an NBA Title?

-And then we have the rings.
-You can’t argue with the ring, the physical manifestation of the championship title.
-But wait, exactly who gets a ring when a team wins an NBA title?
+And then the rings are handed out.
+You can’t argue with the ring, the physical manifestation of the NBA championship title.
+But wait, who gets a ring when a team wins an NBA title?

 The short answer is that there is no answer, no hard line.
 It’s entirely up to the organization, mostly the ownership, to decide who gets a title ring.
 Owners are usually nice about it, but things can get interesting.

-Here are a few wild stories that have come up over the years in regards to who gets a championship ring…
+Here are a few of the wilder stories that have come up over the years in regards to who gets a championship ring…

 The Cavs gave everyone a ring!